keylime/enhancements/7_multi-tenancy.md

 All calls to the `GroupsHandler` require a root admin account, with the exception of the `GET` method.

-`GET`: Get a list of groups or details of a specific group from the system.
+* `GET`: Get a list of groups or details of a specific group from the system.
 Requires the caller to be the admin of the group in which the user resides or the root admin.

-`POST`: Allows creation of a new group.
+* `POST`: Allows creation of a new group.
 The following params should be populated;
- `group_name`: Username of the new user
+    * `group_name`: Username of the new user
- `group_desc`: Password of the new user
+    * `group_desc`: Password of the new user

-`PATCH`: Patch will be used to change groups name.
+* `PATCH`: Patch will be used to change groups name.

-`DELETE`: Allows deletion of a group.
+* `DELETE`: Allows deletion of a group.
 This operation will cascade remove all users and agents and admins that exist within the group.

 #### AuthHandler

-`AuthHandler` - will extract the username and password from a `GET` request to an `auth` uri.
-The `werkzeug.security` module will then be used to perform a database lookup using `check_password_hash`
+`AuthHandler` - will extract the username and password from a `GET` request to an `\auth` uri.
+The `werkzeug.security` module will then be used to perform a database lookup using `check_password_hash`.

 ### Agent registration changes